singularityhub/container-tree/docs/_docs/examples/collection_tree.md

 $ docker run -it vanessa/collection-tree-fs
 ```

-The working directory is scratch, the root of the filesystem tree.
+The working directory is scratch, the root of the filesystem tree (this
+is a smaller example of what you will see):

 ```bash
 (base) root@c1e3d68bac93:/scratch# tree